SanaWiffuo/MoneyTrack/readme.md

 ### Scraping

-In out project, we do scraping from shopee and lazada.
+In our project, we do scraping from shopee and lazada.

 For shopee, we requests the shopee api to scrape the relevant information for the products.